wz0919/ML-based-on-NumPy/K-Means/result.md

 ![Aaron Swartz](https://raw.githubusercontent.com/wz0919/ML-based-on-NumPy/main/K-Means/data/result_with_k-means%2B%2B.png)

 All results are global optimal.
+In fact, with smaller max_iter kmeans++ will aslo has these result.

 with randomly initialization: